huffypiet/huffypiet/README.md

 - 🌱 I’m currently learning Python

 - 👯 I’m looking to collaborate on ***_FilOS_Trigger_***
+- 🤔 I’m looking for help with  - Sponsoring my next visit to the dentist, currently experiencing excruciating night time toothaches.

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->
-- 📫 How to reach me: Follow and send me message via twitter, @twitter
+- 📫 How to reach me: Follow and send me messages via twitter, @huffypiet
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I had once upon a time, wanted to be a Police Officer.

+Don't be a stranger send me, a "Hi", let's connect.